 To learn how to create a VSO project with a Git Repository, see Set up Visual Studio.

-The repository must contain a top-level folder named Artifacts.
-The files for each artifact are contained in an Artifacts subfolder.
+The repository must contain a top level folder with subfolders corresponding to each Artifacts.
+Each Artifact subfolder must contain an artifact definition file (Artifactfile.json) and any other optional script files related to the Artifact.

 Here's how a repo might look in Github:

 Adding a Github artifacts repository to your lab